HassanAbdelwahed/Minimax-Algorithm-to-Make-Connect-4-AI-Agent/README.md

 # Minimax-Algorithm-to-Make-Connect-4-AI-Agent
+Implementation of Minimax Algorithm with alpha-beta pruning and without alpha-beta pruning.
 ## Game Description
 Connect 4 is a two-player game in which the players first choose a color and then take turns dropping their colored discs from the top into a grid.
 The pieces fall straight down, occupying